Miliaria: Colloid milium

 Colloid milium is a skin condition characterized by a translucent, flesh-colored, or slightly yellow, 1 to 5 mm papules.

 Pathophysiology

 Miliaria occurs when sweat glands become clogged due to dead skin cells or bacteria such as Staphylococcus epidermidis, a common bacterium that occurs on the skin, which is also associated with acne.

 The trapped sweat leads to irritation (prickling), itching, and a rash of very small blisters, usually in a localized area of the skin.

 Prevention

 Prickly heat can be prevented by avoiding activities that induce sweating, using air conditioning to cool the environment, wearing light clothing, and in general, avoiding hot and humid weather.
 Frequent cool showers or cool baths with mild soap can help to prevent heat rash.

 Treatment

 The primary remedy for prickly heat or rash is to wear lighter clothing, or otherwise avoid overheating one's body.
-The immediate treatment of the involved skin areas involves the use of a soothing ointment such as calamine lotion.
-Talcum powder may be used in some cases.
+The immediate treatment of the involved skin areas involves the use of a soothing ointment, such as calamine lotion.